PrivateSky/psk-release/README.md

 # pskruntime
 Example repository project.
-Use it as a template for creating <b>PrivateSky</b> domains For detailed documentation and tutorials check http://privatesky.xyz
+Use it as a template for creating <b>PrivateSky</b> domains.

+For detailed documentation and tutorials check http://privatesky.xyz

 # Table of Contents